 We hope the content created and shared by Brazelton Centre UK helps to raise awareness, spark conversation, and provide useful resources that can support your work and interactions with parents and babies.

-But most importantly, Baby Communication Week doesn’t just happen online — it happens out there: in clinics, wards, community centres and homes; through parent information tables, workshops, coffee mornings, social media posts, and countless everyday conversations and activities.
+But most importantly, Baby Communication Week doesn’t just happen online — it happens out there with YOU: in clinics, wards, community centres and homes; through parent information tables, workshops, coffee mornings, social media posts, and countless everyday conversations and activities.

 We’d love to hear how you’ll be celebrating Baby Communication Week.
 Share your plans using the form below, and don’t forget to take photos and tag @BrazeltonUK so we can celebrate and share your wonderful activities and efforts too.